KhashayarEhteshami/spikeprotein/README.md

 # spikeprotein
-This repository is build for mutation prediction of spike protein
+This repository is for mutation prediction of spike protein